We’ve been working with two key cheetah conservation organisations in Namibia to develop the FIT algorithm for cheetah monitoring.

 Florian Weise is the lead researcher at the N/a’an ku sê Cheetah and Leopard Research Programme in Namibia.
-We have been working with Florian for the last few months to develop FIT as a montoring tool for cheetah in Namibia.
+We have been working with Florian for the last three years to develop FIT as a montoring tool for cheetah in Namibia.

 Why would a tool like FIT benefit cheetah monitoring?
 The fact is, that despite years of study and considerable attention from the conservation community, our best cheetah range maps are still unable to provide reliable data on numbers and distribution – the two key priorities in any conservation strategy.
 The map below demonstrates this point well.